MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 In most cases, then, the production planner modifies the sales forecast to fit the conditions of production, yet still satisfies the sales forecast.

 You create forecasts manually on the **Demand Forecast** page.
 Multiple forecasts can exist in the system, and are differentiated by name and type.
 Forecasts can be copied and edited as necessary.

+> [!NOTE]
-Note that only one forecast is valid for planning purposes at a time.
+> Only one forecast is valid for planning purposes at any time.

 The forecast consists of a number of records each stating item number, forecast date, and forecasted quantity.
 The forecast of an item covers a period, which is defined by the forecast date and the forecast date of the next (later) forecast record.
 From a planning point of view, the forecasted quantity should be available at the start of the demand period.